Tuesday, January 31, 2017

 1. Save for classic pieces

 It’s very easy to go for disposable fashion – we tend to value quantity over quality, and it does feel good to have a new top every time you go out with your friends.
 But if you want to go for luxury, then it’s a much better idea to save your money for pieces that will last the long haul.
 Go for good quality materials, and natural rather than synthetic fabrics.
+Save up for classic makeups like lipsticks, mascaras, and blushes.
+You can also opt for permanent makeups like having lips or brows tattoo, and for thick and long eyelashes check out eyelash serum available online.

 2. Splash out in the sales